SEPIA-Framework/SEPIA-Framework.github.io/app/README.md

 - Improved auto-scaling below 300px window width and tweaked tiny-mode
 - New launcher.html page to configure launch-options and automatically redirect (handy for app in browser kiosk-mode)
 - Reactivated 'application/ld+json' tag in index.html
+- Set Android target SDK to 28 (Android 9.0) and improved support including new 'network security config'

 ### v0.18.0 beta - 2019.05.31